 She and her husband recognized the need for a clear-cut plan for teaching their four boys life skills.
-You wouldn’t leave your finances to be figured out as you go along without a plan, so why do we do it with training our children?
+You wouldn’t leave your finances to be figured out as you go along without a plan, you look for cash loans options when you are in a crisis, so why do we do it with training our children?
 This book covers everything your kids need to know before they go out into the world alone; from cleaning windows and toilets, to making meals, to investing and saving money, to physical and spiritual development.

 Starting at age three, The Plan is instituted and worked on for the whole year.
 Every year new things are added to The Plan.
 The three year-old Plan looks like this:

 - Use toilet independently

 - Begin to brush teeth

 - Pick up toys

 - Shop for clothing

 - Find bargains

 - Have own recipe file